CognonicLabs/awesome-AI-kubernetes/README.md

 # :snowflake: :whale: awesome-AI-kubernetes
 Tools for AI, DL, ML, CV, DS, Analytics baked in the oven to be Native on [Kubernetes](http://kubernetes.io/)

-"The wind and the waves are always on the side of the ablest navigator."
-[Edmund Gibbon, Historian](http://www.seasky.org/quotes/sea-quotes-ocean-ships-sailing.html)
+*"The wind and the waves are always on the side of the ablest navigator."* [Edmund Gibbon, Historian](http://www.seasky.org/quotes/sea-quotes-ocean-ships-sailing.html)

 For a less specialized general purpose Kubernetes list, please check [awesome-kubernetes](https://github.com/ramitsurana/awesome-kubernetes)

-Note: A lot of volunteer effort by individuals supporting OSS is represented in this list.
+**Note:** A lot of volunteer effort by individuals supporting OSS is represented in this list.
 When you can, please consider giving feedback to the authors, testing their code and filing issue reports/feature requests and hit the Star button for their project.
 If your favorite project is missing from this list, please let me know.

-Kubernetes means "Helmsman" and originated with Google's Borg:
+Kubernetes means **Helmsman** and originated with Google's Borg:

-"Its development and design are heavily influenced by Google's Borg system, and many of the top contributors to the project previously worked on Borg.
+> "Its development and design are heavily influenced by Google's Borg system, and many of the top contributors to the project previously worked on Borg.
 The original codename for Kubernetes within Google was Project Seven, a reference to Star Trek character Seven of Nine that is a 'friendlier' Borg.
 The seven spokes on the wheel of the Kubernetes logo is a nod to that codename."  https://en.wikipedia.org/wiki/Kubernetes

-Note: I will attempt to sprinkle in various salty sea references in this document with perhaps some borg ones as well to stay with the spirit of the Kubernetes naming genesis...
+**Note:** I will attempt to sprinkle in various salty sea references in this document with perhaps some borg ones as well to stay with the spirit of the Kubernetes naming genesis...

 ### Helmsman of a Great Ship

-"The duties of the ruler are like those of the helmsman of a great ship.
+*"The duties of the ruler are like those of the helmsman of a great ship.
 From his lofty position, he makes slight movements with his hands, and the ship, of itself, follows his desires and moves.
-This is the way whereby the one may control the ten thousand and by quiescence may regulate activity."
-[Han Fei](https://www.brainyquote.com/quotes/han_fei_875664)
+This is the way whereby the one may control the ten thousand and by quiescence may regulate activity."* [Han Fei](https://www.brainyquote.com/quotes/han_fei_875664)

 # ML designed for Kubernetes (i.e. Native Kube)

-"If you want to build a ship, don't drum up the men to gather wood, divide the work and give orders.
-Instead, teach them to yearn for the vast and endless sea."
-[Antoine de Saint Exupery](https://quotabulary.com/famous-quotes-about-sea-sailing)
+*"If you want to build a ship, don't drum up the men to gather wood, divide the work and give orders.
+Instead, teach them to yearn for the vast and endless sea."* [Antoine de Saint Exupery](https://quotabulary.com/famous-quotes-about-sea-sailing)

 [Kubeflow](http://kubeflow.org/)  Cloud Native platform for machine learning. https://github.com/kubeflow/kubeflow